 Apart from the normal scrapes and sores from the playground, puberty and growing up, occurrences such as divorce, moving schools, or the death of a family member can all be catalysts in your child’s unhappiness.
 Counselling sessions will help identify the causes and provide your child with the opportunity to openly communicate about their concerns and aid their understanding of the situation.
 Identifying concerns and troubled behaviour early can benefit both parents and the child to steer clear of paths including self-harm, substance abuse, bullying, or isolation.

-The right Psychologist for your child
+The right counsellor for your child

-When trying to find the right psychologist for your child, it is important to meet their needs and find someone they are comfortable with.
+When trying to find the right counsellor for your child, it is important to meet their needs and find someone they are comfortable with.
 Some children may be averse to trying therapy, so easing them in slowly and listening to their needs is key.